MediaButler/MediaButler/docs/README.md

 ## Current Known bugs

-  - Sonarr/Radarr may fail to validate if there are no items configured
+  - Sonarr/Radarr may fail to validate if there are no items in the calendar for the current month

 ## Troubleshooting